Mate Sound the Pump...

 For an overview of pink lustre plaques with religious subjects, click on the religious heading above.

-Dixon, Phillips & Co, Garrison Pottery, and attributed to Scott of Southwick, and Moore & Co, Wear Pottery, Sunderland
+Dixon, Phillips & Co, Garrison Pottery, and attributed to Moore & Co, Wear Pottery, Sunderland

-The first five plaques above are from the Garrison Pottery.
-Rectangular versions can be found with both the 'Dixon, Phillips & Co' (surrounding anchor) and the 'Dixon Co' impressed mark.
+The first four plaques above are from the Garrison Pottery.
+The larger rectangular versions can be found with both the 'Dixon, Phillips & Co' (surrounding anchor) and the 'Dixon Co' impressed mark.
 The second circular plaque has a Dixon Co impressed mark.
 The Dixon, Phillips & Co anchor mark was likely used from 1839–c1850, and the Dixon Co impressed mark from c1851, until the Garrison Pottery closed in 1865.
-Scott of Southwick appears to have acquired the transfer plate at about this time.
-The last three plaques are attributed to Scott, c1865–1870.
+Moore's Wear Pottery appears to have acquired the transfer plate at about that date.
+The last two plaques are attributed to Moore's, c1865–1870.

 Behold GOD